-- Do you really need it or is it just taking up space?
+- Do you really need it, or is it just taking up space?

 You can also use numbers to help you minimize your things.
-Remember it is your de cluttering process.
+Remember it is your decluttering process.

-Tip 3 - Be Inventive
+Tip 3: Be Inventive

-You don’t have to be all clinical when you de clutter.
+You don’t have to be all clinical when you declutter.
 Be inventive.
 Be creative.
-You could set yourself the task of giving something away every day, once a week or once a month, depending on how determined you are.
+You could set yourself the task of giving something away every day, once a week, or once a month, depending on how determined you are.

 Attend one of those trash and treasure markets and make some money out of the things you no longer need.
 One man’s trash is another man’s treasure.

-Tip 4 - De Clutter With Someone
+Tip 4: Declutter With Someone

-Nothing beats the clear head, non emotional attached unbiased truthful opinion offered by a true friend.
-Remember how Donkey says to Shrek, ‘Wow only a true friend could be that cruelly honest?’
-Just think of those words if you feel slightly hurt when your best friend (or friend) tells you that you do not really need the chipped mug even if someone you once dated gave it to you.
+Nothing beats the clearheaded, non-emotionally attached, unbiased truthful opinion offered by a true friend.
+Remember how Donkey says to Shrek, "Wow only a true friend could be that cruelly honest?"
+Just think of those words if you feel slightly hurt when your friend tells you that you do not really need the chipped mug even if someone you once dated gave it to you.
 And you may be able to reciprocate the favor.

-Tip 5 - Just Do It
+Tip 5: Just Do It